Buzzwole Raid Guide – Best Counters, Weakness, CP & Strategy

 Appearance

-• Red and black exoskeleton
+• Red and black exoskeleton with high contrast design

-Battle Traits
+Battle Characteristics

 Strengths

-• Extremely high physical defense
+• Extremely strong physical Attack

-• Excellent Fighting-type coverage
+• Excellent Fighting-type pressure in battle

 Weaknesses